Pre-Race

 Run

 The run is when everything gets interesting….
 And real.
 So far, the swim was easy, the bike was uneventful and now I had a marathon in front of me.
 Right out of transition, there is a long half mile climb.
 I just looked at my watch and saw an 8:30 pace which didn’t make me happy.
-Once it flattened out, I knew I had about 8 miles on the 0809_025477first out and back section.
+Once it flattened out, I knew I had about 8 miles on the first out and back section.
 There were a few people that flew by me, but I just let them go.
 I know to run my own race on the marathon and save it for mile 18.
 The first section was pretty uneventful.
 I tried to get into a good stride.
 I took sports drink and water every aid station and dumped any extra water on my head and back.
 I also took sponges every aid station and stuffed them in my tri suit.

 Another runner in the age group above me passed me, going just a little faster than I was going.
 I decided to use him to pace me and I quickly got on his heels.
 I saw him keep checking his watch, so I knew he’d be a good pacer as I seemed he had a goal pace in mind.
 I ran right on his heels from that point all the way till the end of the race.
 I apologized to him for running on his heels, but he said it was fine.
 He was also full of energy ad hi-fived all the volunteers and seemed to be in really good spirits, which was really a great motivator for me and very uplifting.